-Further information: "Presetting with a 3-D touch probe (option number 17)", page 630
+Further information: "Presetting with a 3-D touch probe ", page 722

 The workpiece drawing shows holes (1 to 4), whose dimensions are shown with respect to an absolute preset with the coordinates $X=0\ Y=0$ .
 The coordinates of holes 5 to 7 refer to the relative preset with the absolute coordinates $X=450\ Y=750$ .
 By using the Datum shift cycle you can shift the datum temporarily to the position X=450, Y=750 and program the holes (5 to 7) without further calculations.